 Hear about Kwikw’alith’a, Sq’ewqéyl, Ch’iyáqtel, Th’ewá:li and Swílhcha; special stops of interests include Cultus Lake home of a T’liteqo Spá:th (underwater bear);hear about the Barrowtown Pump Station and the the draining of Semá:th Lake; — explore Sto:lo history, culture and archaeology; learn about Xexá:ls transformations like Méqsel, Xá:ytem, Tixwelátsa, Qwél:es, and Chítmexw; hear about the stl’áleqem or spiritual beings.
 Learn the Halq’méylem place names including the original names of Qoqó:lem for Vedder Mountain, Teq’qéyex for Sumas Mountain, and Xweqw’eyíqw for Echo Island, and many more Halq’eméylem Place Names.

 Travel with Cultural Historian, Sonny McHalsie, through Chilliwack following the Chilliwack River and its creeks and sloughs.
 This tour will take you through Skowkale and Tzeachten territories before heading toward the Chilliwack Lake.

 Special stops of interest may include the Centre Creek site known as Stehiyáq “place of fish trap”; Sxótsaqel “sacred lake” or “something that’s sacred” (Chilliwack Lake); a short hike to the Chipmunk Caves off Chipmunk Creek Forest Service Road; Iy’oythel “always a mouth” or “good mouth”, Allison Pools recreation site, where pithouses were located; and we hear about many other Halq’eméylem Place Names

-For your best experience: Dress appropriately (in layers is best) and wear comfortable shoes suitable for mild hiking.
+For your best experience: Dress appropriately (in layers is best) and wear comfortable shoes suitable for light mobility.
 Don’t forget your camera, binoculars, & umbrella!
-Lunch and refreshments are not typically included in Bad Rock tours but can be arranged for your group at an extra cost.
+Lunch and refreshments are not typically included in Bad Rock tours but can be arranged for your group at an extra cost, or you are welcomed to bring your own refreshments and lunch.
 Note: itinerary can be suited to your group, timeframe and budget.